satnaing/astro-paper/src/pages/about.md

 - fully responsive and accessible
 - SEO-friendly
-- support light & dark themes
+- light & dark mode
 - fuzzy search
-- super fast, good performance
+- super fast performance

-If you like this theme, you can star/contribute to the [repo](https://highlightjs.org/).
+If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).
 Or you can even give any feedback via my [email](mailto:contact@satnaing.dev).